February 16, 2008

 When we adopted our children God also planted the seeds for our future here.
 We just did not know at the time that the future was not too far off.

-Over the next three years our conversations often brought us back to Haiti and God's will for us.
+Over the next three years our conversations often brought us back to Haiti.
 We had a surprise baby (Noah) in 2004 and determined that we would probably be smart to wait until our kids were grown before we could even try to visit Haiti again.

 Each time something would stir up the Haiti discussion we would simply tell each other that parents of five children do not belong in ministry in Haiti.
+Rationally we knew that there are plenty of empty nesters or newlyweds that could go to Haiti.
 We would also reason that we really had no formal training.
 Troy is not a pastor, neither of us had done any sort of cross-cultural coursework in college.
 We talked about trying to take some classes that would help us in the future ...
 Because certainly God could not use a telephone man/Dad and a sales manager/Mom in Haiti.

-We thought our excuses were very solid -- and honestly they were, but God made a point of getting our attention and at least asking us to test Him on our rationale for waiting.
+We thought our excuses for putting it off were very solid -- and honestly they were, but God made a point of getting our attention and at least asking us to test Him on our rationale for waiting.

 One day I got an email from a friend, this friend had no way of knowing anything about our desire to go to Haiti OR our excuses for not going.
 Her email said, "Hey check these people out.
 They are moving to do ministry in the Ukraine with TEN kids."

-I forwarded the email to Troy.
+I showed the email to Troy.
 He reluctantly said that yes, maybe if that family could drag ten kids across the globe, we could at least test God on our "Haiti thing."

 Slowly but diligently we started researching ministries that might need help.
 We sent dozens of emails to different agencies on the ground in Haiti.
 We asked what they needed, what sort of training they required, what sort of specialized degrees we might need.
 We wrote to families that were already serving in Haiti, especially if they had more than a couple of kids.
 We asked 100's of questions of many people.